 - Set-up blocks, tape measure, ruler

-Step 1: Gather all the tools and materials needed for the doors.
+Gather all the tools and materials needed for the doors.
 For each door, there should be 2 rails, 2 stiles, and a center panel.
 If making the center panel out of smaller parts, be sure to have them squared and dimensioned the same thickness.
 All pieces of the door should be the same thickness, typically ½” or ¾” materials (unless your panel cutting bit doesn’t have a back cutter, see step 4).
-Double check all set-up blocks to be sure they are the right ones for the project.
+Double-check all set-up blocks to be sure they are the right ones for the project.

-Step 2: Dimension all materials for final thickness, length, and width.
+Dimension all materials for final thickness, length, and width.
 First, run all wood through a planer to get a consistent thickness.
 This step is great if you have access to a planer as it will make the final doors much more consistent.
 If not, cut all wood to length.
-The stiles should be the final anticipated height of the doors (be sure to account for overhang), the rails should be final width of the door, minus the width of each stile and the width of the overlap of the locking joints.
+The stiles should be the final anticipated height of the doors (be sure to account for overhang), the rails should be the final width of the door, minus the width of each stile and the width of the overlap of the locking joints.
 The center panel will be the same width as the rails minus 1/8” to account for wood movement.
 The center panel should have 1/8” -1/16” gap around the panel for movement.

-Step 3: Router work - Cut the endgrain of the rails first.
-To account for any chipping of material, cut the endgrain of the rails and use a backing board for full support.
+Cut the end grain of the rails first.
+To account for any chipping of material, cut the end grain of the rails and use a backing board for full support.
 Next, switch bits and cut the rail and stile along the grain.
-Be sure to cut the rails so that the endgrain cuts are on the right side, it’s easy to switch those faces.
-This should result in a nice tight fitting frame with a channel for the center panel.
+Be sure to cut the rails so that the end grain cuts are on the right side, it’s easy to switch those faces.
+This should result in a nice tight-fitting frame with a channel for the center panel.

 This is a large bit with a substantial amount of cutting face.
 It’s best to take this cut in multiple smaller passes.
 Also, be sure to adjust the speed of the router to match the bit, take a look at part 1 for more on that.
 The center panel cutter I used had a back cutting blade as well, this results in a flush back panel.
 If you don’t have a panel with a back cutter, the center stock will not be as thick as the rails and stiles to account for this, generally without the back cutter, the center panel is ¼” less thick than the rest of the door.

-Step 5: Final Assembly and Glue-Up – for this step, be sure to dry-fit all pieces of the door to make sure it all matches up.
+For this step, be sure to dry-fit all pieces of the door to make sure it all matches up.
 It’s fun to get all the pieces together and see a door appear.
 Check for square, level joints and final dimensions.
 If everything looks good, go ahead and glue up the doors.
 This is an important note: don’t glue up the panel, it’s designed to “float” in the door to account for seasonal wood movement.
 When clamping the joints, don’t use excessive pressure or the doors may buckle so check for flat and level after cinching them down.
 Be sure to wipe down any glue squeeze-out with a damp rag.